-One of the best resorts in the region, Solina Beach & Nature Resort offers an amazing outdoor pool with great lounge area and views of the sea.
-The resort is located in Carles so it’s a perfect for those who would like to explore Isla de Gigantes on a day trip.
+One of the best resorts in the region, Solina Beach & Nature Resort offers an amazing outdoor pool with a great lounge area and views of the sea.
+The resort is located in Carles so it’s perfect for those who would like to explore Isla de Gigantes on a day trip.

 Sol de Maria Boutique Resort

-Located in Carles, Sol de Maria Boutique Resort offers outdoor pool, barbecue and terrace, as well as the on-site restaurant.
-It’s situated just next to the beach therefore, you can enjoy stunning sea views from the certain rooms.
+Located in Carles, Sol de Maria Boutique Resort offers an outdoor pool, barbecue and terrace, as well as the on-site restaurant.
+It’s situated just next to the beach therefore, you can enjoy stunning sea views from certain rooms.

 PIN FOR LATER!